 LAX flights grounded, cancelled because of power outage

-LOS ANGELES – A power outage at Los Angeles International Airport diverted, delayed or cancelled dozens of flights Wednesday night, and hundreds of passengers were briefly stuck on grounded aircraft.
+LOS ANGELES – A power outage at Los Angeles International Airport diverted, delayed or canceled dozens of flights Wednesday night, and hundreds of passengers were briefly stuck on grounded aircraft.

 A 2-second power "bump" shortly after 6 p.m. caused the entire airport to go dark but electrical generators kicked in and all but three terminals had power within an hour, airport spokeswoman Olga Gallardo said.